“A gripping tale with a realistic adolescent love story,

 About the Editor

-Scott Hilton Davis is a lifelong storyteller, author, and collector of Eastern European Jewish short stories from the late 19th and early 20th centuries.
+Scott Hilton Davis is a lifelong storyteller, author, filmmaker, and collector of Eastern European Jewish short stories from the late 19th and early 20th centuries.
 Scott is the author of Souls Are Flying!
-A Celebration of Jewish Stories and Half A Hanukkah: Four Stories for the Festival of Lights.
-His current passion is to recover the works of the once-beloved 19th century Yiddish writer Jacob Dinezon and bring them to 21st century English speaking readers.
+A Celebration of Jewish Stories and Chanukah Tales from Oykvetchnik.
+His current passion is to recover the works of the once-beloved 19th century Yiddish writer Jacob Dinezon and bring them to 21st-century English speaking readers.